A note on the maximal rank

 The next important result valid for any irreducible non-degenerate variety $X$ is presented in \cite{BT}.
-Let $g$ be the so called {\it generic $X$-rank} i.e. the first integer such that the Zariski closure of the set of points of rank smaller or equal than $g$ fills $\langle X \rangle$.
-Then \cite{BT} shows that $r_{max} \leq 2g$.
-In the case in which $X$ is not a hypersurface but the points of subgeneric rank generate a hypersurface, \cite{BT} proved that $r_{max} \leq 2g - 1$.
+Let $g$ be the so called {\it generic $X$-rank} i.e. the first integer such that the Zariski closure of the set of points of rank smaller or equal than $g$ fills $\langle X \rangle$ (this is again a very much studied value, nowadays there are also numerical algorithms to compute it in certain cases cf. eg. \cite{HOOS,BDHM}).
+Then \cite[Theorem 1, p.
+1022]{BT} shows that $r_{max} \leq 2g$.
+In the case in which $X$ is not a hypersurface but the points of subgeneric rank generate a hypersurface, \cite[Theorem 6, p.
+1024]{BT} proved that $r_{max} \leq 2g - 1$.

-In \cite{BHMT} this last bound for the hypersurfaces cases is improved to $r_{max}\leq 2g-2$ in the special setting of $X$ being either a curve or a homogeneous variety.
+In \cite[Theorems 3.7 and 3.9, p.
+118]{BHMT} this last bound for the hypersurfaces cases is improved to $r_{max}\leq 2g-2$ in the special setting of $X$ being either a curve or a homogeneous variety.